 The books provide helpful information and step-by-step self-help techniques for managing common conditions, including depression and anxiety.

 Download the Books on Prescription leaflet(pdf, 650KB) for more information about the scheme and details of what to do next.
 A Books on Prescription guide for health professionals(pdf, 244KB) is also available.

-For details of other library events for children and teens, please see the Young People's Library Service news and events page.
+For details of other library events for children and teens, please see the Young People's Library Services page.

 All libraries hold a storytime for the under-5s once a week; see the Storytime page for details.